 There is an original or Old Rumtek Monastery, located a short distance away, that was built in mid-18th century under the direction of the 9th Karmapa.
 But when the 16th Karmapa arrived, it was in a state of disrepair and he decided to build a new one.

 Photo: Devraj Bhattacharya

-Just outside and at the backside a stairway leads to the Nalanda Institute of Higher Buddhist Studies.
+The Higher Buddhist studies here are attended by the tulkus and monks to combine intellectual understandings from the lessons with practice and meditation in order to realize full spiritual potential.
 You will find a huge painting of Lord Buddha here.
-And just in front of the institute building, there is a lawn from where you get a lovely view of Gangtok township in opposite hill.
+And just in front of the institute building, there is a lawn from where you get a lovely view of Gangtok township in the opposite hill.

-Note that the Old Rumtek Monastery which was originally built in 1730 by the 5th Karmapa, is actually located about 15 minutes downhill from the main building.
-From the gate at the base, take the road towards left and you will reach the old Rumtkek Monastery.
+Note that the Old Rumtek Monastery which was originally built in 1730 by the 9th Karmapa Wangchuk Dorje, is actually located about 15 minutes downhill from the main building.
+Down below the pathway and outside the gate, the road to the left leads to the Old Rumtek Monastery.